-Because of a security vulnerability in EPS files, Office 2016, Office 2013, and Office 2010 have turned off the ability to insert EPS files into Office documents.
+Because of a security vulnerability in EPS files, Office 2016, Office 2013, Office 2010, and Office 365 have turned off the ability to insert EPS files into Office documents.
 This change is effective as of the April 11, 2017, security update.

 All Windows-based versions of Office are affected.
 (This change had already been in place in Office 2007 since 2015.)